-Being a warehouse manager is a balancing act, one that requires taking the right business decisions while facing whatever the day may bring.
-You must maintain top warehouse efficiency, fulfill orders, respect deadlines, and budgets, all the while ensuring worker safety.
+Being a warehouse manager is a balancing act, one that requires making the right business decisions while facing whatever the day may bring.
+You must maintain top warehouse efficiency, fulfill orders, respect deadlines and budgets, all the while ensuring worker safety.
 So how then, do you make informed decisions?
 This is where warehouse KPIs can be a valuable tool for managers and operators.

 First, let's review what the terms Key Performance Indicator (KPI) and warehouse benchmark mean and how they can be useful to the warehouse environment.
 Simply put, they allow us to evaluate our progress or success at reaching specific targets, in this case for warehouse efficiency.

 Key Performance Indicators are measurements of performance that help leaders and managers gauge the effectiveness of a team, project, or even a company.
 It’s a way to measure objectives as part of a greater strategy or as a method to align everyone to a goal, but it is not the goal.
 KPIs may focus on broader activities or be very targeted towards specific metrics or processes.

 Warehouse benchmark definition

 A warehouse benchmark is used to measure a company’s performance, and it works by comparing the metrics measured in the company with industry best practices or other companies.
 It’s a way for businesses to build their strategies, improve on existing methods, or plan for the future.